benz121/Amphibeam/_posts/2020-03-2-les-ambassadeurs copy 2.md

 layout: post
 title:  "Les Ambassadeurs, the first Restaurant we Visited in Paris"
 author: sal
-categories: [ Lifestyle ]
+categories: [ ]
-tags: [ France,Japan,KUSBEJFDSN,ASUFJDNAS,ASFASFINA,ASFNASFJN,ASBASF,ASUASJFBA,ASFASJFJSUIAIF,QIURH,QUFHS,sdf,asf,as,fa,sf,asf,as,fgarhsdf,hgaer,shgs,fa,sf,sghdfhgarqw,aed ]
+tags: [ France,India,Italy ]
+image: assets/images/2.jpg
+rating: 4.5
 ---

 Within the Hôtel de Crillon, which was built in 1758, Les Ambassadeurs operated as a restaurant since the mid-19th century.
 It reached its peak of fame as a restaurant and nightclub (a café-concert) in the last three decades of the 19th century.